ably/specification/specifications/protocol.md

 <!-- -->

-- JsonObject `auth` := JSON-like object used for providing authentication details
+- AuthDetails `auth` := Object used for providing authentication details

 <!-- -->